Edmonton Community Foundation’s (ECF) Young Edmonton Grants (YEG) program provides local youth with funding to turn their ideas into reality.

 Stories on the Hills is just one example of the dozens of youth-led projects funded by ECF’s YEG program.
 If you have an idea or project, we encourage you to apply!

-- Applications must be received by ECF no later than the deadline.
+- Applications must be submitted before the 11:59 p.m. deadline.

 - All applications must address the information requested in the application form.

-- Most kinds of activities can be funded, as long as they are youth led.
+- Most kinds of activities can be funded, as long as they are “initiated and organized” by young Edmonton and area residents (13 to 24 years).

 - Funding will NOT be awarded for any projects, programs, or initiatives that: